buvatu/idempotency-service/src/test/README.md

-# IdempotencyServiceImpl Unit Tests
+# Microservices Helper - Idempotency Service Unit Tests

 ## Overview
-Comprehensive unit tests for the `IdempotencyServiceImpl` class covering all major functionality and edge cases.
+Comprehensive unit tests for the `IdempotencyServiceImpl` class in the `microservices.helper.idempotency` package, covering all major functionality and edge cases.

 ## Test Coverage